Amstel Gold Race (men's race): Nervous course

-The race is the Netherlands' largest professional race but is frequently criticized for the danger of its course.
-The route runs on narrow roads, through often densely populated suburbs and villages.
-Due to its high population density and the high cost of land, many Dutch houses do not have garages and cars are left parked in the street.
-Much of the course is urban, with many traffic-calming devices such as speed bumps, pinches, bollards, ramps, chicanes, refuge islands and roundabouts, prompting Scotland's Robert Millar to call it the Tour of the Roundabouts.
-Crashes are common in the race.
+The race is the Netherlands' largest professional event but has faced criticism regarding the safety of its course.
+The route runs on narrow roads through densely populated suburbs and villages.
+Due to high population density, many vehicles are parked on the streets.
+Much of the course is urban, incorporating traffic calming devices such as speed bumps, pinches, bollards, ramps, chicanes, refuge islands, and roundabouts.
+This layout prompted Scottish rider Robert Millar to call it the "Tour of the Roundabouts".
+Crashes are frequent occurrences.